computerhacking101/computerhacking-hugo/content/blog/changtheme/index.md

 draft: false
 author: "Chris Allen"
 date: 2022-10-27T19:54:29
-description: Discover the latest updates to our website, including new features such as a copy-and-paste functionality, improved aesthetics, and tutorials on syncthing and transferring to a 1u case.
-Stay informed and learn from our experiences today.
+description: "Discover the latest updates to our website, including new features such as a copy-and-paste functionality, improved aesthetics, and tutorials on syncthing and transferring to a 1u case.
+Stay informed and learn from our experiences today."
 ---

 I have modified the appearance of this website and am currently in the process of refining some of its pages, such as the contact page, while also incorporating a new copy-and-paste feature for ease of code sharing.
 Please note that further changes to the website's aesthetics may occur.